MrKelisi/rooted-tree-html-generator/README.md

 # rooted-tree-html-generator
-A C++ school project that generates a rooted-tree of mathematical expressions and its graph in HTML.
+A school project in C++ that generates rooted-trees of mathematical expressions and their graph in HTML.

-You can find an example page [here](http://mrkelisi.com/f/rooted-tree-demo.html).
+You can find an [example page here](https://mrkelisi.fr/f/rooted-tree-example.html).

-## 1. Display the tree of a mathematical expression in console
+# 1. Display the tree of a mathematical expression in a console

-The common goal of this project was to code an abstract data type of mathematical expression in a rooted-tree structure and be able to:
+The common goal of this project for all students was to code an abstract data type of mathematical expression in a rooted-tree structure that would be able to:
 - copy a tree
-- tell if a tree is constant
+- tell if a tree is a constant
 - tell if two trees are equals
 - derivate a tree
 - simplify a tree
-- display a tree in console with tabs
+- display a tree in console with tabulations

 To do so, our rooted-tree ADT has the following structure: